syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Getting-Started.md

 ### Drag and drop the PdfViewerControl from the toolbox
 Follow these steps to drag and drop the PdfViewerControl from the toolbox.

-1. After installing the Syncfusion Essential Studio&reg; in your machine, create a new WPF application in Visual Studio.
+1. After installing the Syncfusion&reg; Essential Studio&reg; in your machine, create a new WPF application in Visual Studio.
 2. Open the Visual Studio toolbox.
 3. Navigate to <b>Syncfusion&reg; WPF Toolbox</b> tab and drag the `PdfViewerControl` toolbox item to the Designer window, it automatically adds the required references to the current application.